LB Jelly Holder Development notes

 Since I had never done any 3D modeling before, the first step was to find a suitable stump model.

-The first place I searched was Cults 3D, which I’ve always used regularly, and fortunately I came across a small model that I really liked.
+The first place I searched was Cults 3D, which I’ve always used regularly, and fortunately,

 I contacted the designer, received permission, and proceeded with production.